amitojsingh366/veroscribe-project/README.md

 ### Design And Tailwind

-I used Tailwind CSS because I have years of extensive prior experience with it, and it let me move quickly on responsive layouts, spacing, states, and polish without introducing a separate component styling system.
+I used Tailwind CSS because I have years of extensive prior experience with it, and it let me move quickly on breakpoint-based responsive layouts, spacing, states, and polish without introducing a separate component styling system.
 Tailwind was also easy to pair-program with because the design decisions stayed close to the JSX, which made it straightforward to iterate with AI tools while keeping the UI consistent across patient and admin screens.
 The visual direction is heavily inspired by Veroscribe's public landing page at https://www.veroscribe.com/ so the prototype feels connected to the existing brand rather than like a generic scheduling demo.

 ### Real Database Over Mock-Only Data